Ted-Koomen/resume/src/pages/2020-08-19-ruby-meta/index.md

 tag: ["ruby", "ruby on rails", "metaprogramming"]
 featured: true
 image: '../../images/ruby-banner.png'
-snippet: "So now how do you treat programs as data, and why would you do that?
-If you have worked in Rails you have been using many methods that are a result of metaprogramming."
+snippet: "If you have worked in Ruby on Rails you have been using many methods that are a result of metaprogramming!"
 featuredImage: 'images/ruby-banner.png'
 ---